 You don’t need keen detective skills to spot the differences between the mild-hybrid Kona and the Electric version.
 A quick glance at the front will tell you the Electric does without the large upper grille, though both share the same double stack of lights front and back.

 Side-on, it’s harder to tell the two apart, but at the back you’ll see the Electric has a less obviously sporting lower bumper insert.
 Peer closely at the tailgate and you’ll also find an ‘Electric’ badge on the EV and slightly confusing ‘Hybrid’ badge on the mild-hybrid model.
+All models are currently available in 12 paint colours with various interior choices, see our Hyundai Kona colour guide for more details.

 Inside, it’s also slim pickings in the spot-the-difference competition as both cars being compared here have the same dash and upper centre console.
 However, look between the seats and you find the Electric has a raised transmission tunnel that floats over an open space below.
 It lends the cabin a more modern feel in our view and we really like the simple buttons to select Drive, Reverse, Park and Neutral – the gear selection is fly-by-wire, so no need for any physical connection to the electric motor.